Human society exists because human beings are sociable. It’s the presence or absence of proper social relations that result in human turmoil or peace.

 By now you’re getting to know me and my questions.
 Here’s another one.
 Which came first: love or sociability?
 Do we have love to be sociable?
 Or, were we first sociable and therefore needed to develop this love?
 Did the functioning love come first or the social relationships?
 These are the chicken or the egg questions we discussed in Inventory of the Universe.
 I bring this question up because it’s a major study in the field of evolutionary psychology.
 This huge controversy means they don’t know what the pieces of the puzzle are and how they assemble together.
 There are plenty of ideas but no consensus.

 We don’t know what the human mind puzzle piece is.
 We don’t know what human psychology is and we don’t know what human socialization is.
 And we especially don’t know the relationship between these three fundamental disciplines is.
 How can you construct when you don’t know what construction materials to use?
-It’s to clearly present these pieces of human psychology, human behavior, and human socialization, the basic building blocks, that I’m writing the first two books of The Explanation series: Inventory of the Universe and Audit of the Universe.
+It’s to present clearly these pieces of human psychology, human behavior, and human socialization, the basic building blocks, that I’m writing the first two books of The Explanation series: Inventory of the Universe and Audit of the Universe.

 I laid out the workings of the human mind and behavioral fiber.
 This chapter lays out the social fiber of human society.
 This is really fundamental since we are individual pieces in a puzzle that should collectively assemble together in peace and harmony.I explained what the human mind and behavioral fiber are.
 Here's the social fiber of human society.
 This is fundamental since we are individual pieces in a collective puzzle that should assemble in peace and harmony.
 Click To Tweet

 We are going to proceed by the size of social structures: starting with individuals, man and woman, progressing to couples which generally produces a marriage.
-Then come parents with children which we call a family leading to an extended family with in-laws, aunts, and uncles.
+Then come parents with children, which we call a family leading to an extended family with in-laws, aunts, and uncles.
 This grows into a clan and as it enlarges a tribe or even a nation.
 This becomes the framework of human society with its social relationships.

 This blog post is an excerpt from chapter 3.1 of the book Audit of Humankind.